Scaless/scaless.github.io/docs/_posts/2021-06-16-Curious-Case-of-the-Carrier.markdown

 ### Summary

 To properly give players kill credit and assign Medals when Carriers explode and kill *other* enemies, 343 implemented a pair of attribution tables to propagate which Carriers the player killed.
-In the implementation of this system, the Team property of the carrier explosion damage effect is improperly changed from Flood to Player, resulting in an incorrect scaling of damage done to the player.
+In the implementation of this system, the Team property of the related damage effect is improperly changed from Flood to Player, resulting in an incorrect scaling of damage done to the player.

 ## 4. Resolution